CivicHall/civic-hall-member-guide/content/guidelines/is-civic-hall-open-on-weekends.md

 ---
-title: Is Civic Hall Open on Weekends?
+title: Is Civic Hall Open On Weekends?
 date: ''
 tags:
 - in the space